DenisCarriere/geocoder/docs/providers/GeoNames.rst

 Proximity
 ---------

 Geomanes allows the extra parameters 'east', 'west', 'north', 'south' to restrict the query to the therefore defined box.
-They provide the functionnality 'proximity' that can be found on some other providers (e.g Mapbox)

 .. code-block:: python